Actual Cash Value: How It Works for Car Insurance

 Final calculation

-The adjuster applies adjustments for unique circumstances like aftermarket upgrades, custom features or regional demand variations.
-They verify the automated valuation against manual research to catch any system errors.
-The final ACV reflects your specific car's condition and local market, not just an average national value.
+The adjuster applies adjustments for aftermarket upgrades, custom features or regional demand shifts, then checks the automated valuation against manual research to catch system errors.
+The final ACV reflects your specific vehicle and local market, not a national average.

 mglogo icon